Omowumi-A/ecommerce-exploratory-data-analysis/README.md

-# Ecommerce-exploratory-data-analysis - Project 2
+# E-commerce Exploratory Data Analysis
-Exploratory Data Analysis (EDA) of 1,200 E-Commerce Orders
+Exploratory Data Analysis (EDA) of 1,200 E-Commerce Orders | A portfolio project completed as part of the DecodeLabs Data Analytics Internship.

 ## Overview
 This project explores a cleaned e-commerce dataset containing 1,200 customer orders.
 The objective was to transform raw transactional data into actionable business insights using Microsoft Excel.